NativeScript/workshop/docs/chapters/chapter5.md

 ### Components with custom input (two way-binding)
 <!--https://blog.thoughtram.io/angular/2016/10/13/two-way-data-binding-in-angular-2.html#creating-custom-two-way-data-bindings-->

-To create a custom attribute that is capable of both taking data as an input and also updating it, we need to use `two-way binding`.
+To create a custom attribute that is capable of both taking data as an input and also updating it, we need to use two-way binding.

-To do that we need to combine the power of `@Input` and `@Output`.
+To do that we need to combine the power of the `@Input` and `@Output` decorators.

 Let's imagine we are working on a `ColorPicker` component, which should take a `color`, as an input, but when the user selects a different color, it should provide an updated value.

 First we need to create a property `@Input color`.

-Then we need to add a custom event, which is called `propertyNameChange`, so in our case it should be called `@Output() colorChange`.
+Then we need to add a custom event, which is called `propertyNameChange`.
+For our example we’ll use `@Output() colorChange`.

-Finally we need to emit the new value `colorChange.emit(newColor);`
+Finally, we need to emit the new value `colorChange.emit(newColor);`

 Here is the full code: